 History

-- incredibly rich in magnesium, is a powerful antioxidant;
+- Cocoa is incredibly rich in magnesium and powerful antioxidants.

 National Cocoa Day is observed on December 13 each year.